lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 If you can’t resist the urge to include your most brilliant ideas into the process, then you can include them in your prework.
 Write all of your best ideas into a giant document, delete it, and never mention any of them again.
 Now that those ideas are out of your head, your head is cleared for the work ahead.

-Durably useful engineering strategy and vision are the output of iterative, bottoms-up organizational learning.
+Durably useful engineering strategy and vision are the output of iterative, bottom-up organizational learning.
 As such, all learning contributes to your organization’s strategy and vision, but your contribution doesn’t have to be so abstract.
 Even if you’re not directly responsible for that work, your contribution, there are practical steps that _you_ can take to advance your organization’s strategy and vision, starting _right now_.

 ## Write five design docs